South Plainfield, New Jersey: Education

 South Plainfield High School with 1,076 students in grades 9-12.

+Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

 Holy Savior Academy is a Catholic school serving students in preschool through eighth grade that operates under the supervision of Roman Catholic Diocese of Metuchen.

 Al-Minhaal Academy is a private Islamic school serving students in kindergarten through twelfth grade.

-Lincoln Technical Institute's campus in South Plainfield (formerly known as Engine City Technical Institute) is an accredited, diesel technology school that was established in 1969 as a training center to accommodate the need for diesel mechanics.
+Lincoln Tech's campus in South Plainfield (formerly known as Engine City Technical Institute) is an accredited, diesel technology school that was established in 1969 as a training center to accommodate the need for diesel mechanics.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 108.02 mi of roadways, of which 96.48 mi were maintained by the municipality, 9.66 mi by Middlesex County and 1.88 mi by the New Jersey Department of Transportation.

-Interstate 287 passes through in the southern area of the borough for almost 2 mi, including exits 4 and 5.
-The New Jersey Turnpike is accessible in neighboring Edison Township (via I-287).
+Interstate 287 passes through the southern area of the borough for almost 2 mi, including exits 4 and 5.
+The New Jersey Turnpike is accessible in neighboring Edison (via I-287).

-The major county roads that pass through include CR 501 (New Durham Road) along the southern border with Piscataway Township, CR 529 (Stelton Road) along the southwestern border with Piscataway and CR 531 (Park Avenue) along the east side of the borough, from Edison Township to the south to Plainfield to the north.
+The major county roads that pass through include CR 501 (New Durham Road) along the southern border with Piscataway, CR 529 (Stelton Road) along the southwestern border with Piscataway and CR 531 (Park Avenue) along the east side of the borough, from Edison to the south to Plainfield to the north.